szilvia-csernus/rabbit_sanctuary/README.md

 ### Wireframes - Low & High Fidelity Designs

-All design was created by the author of the site width [Figma](https://www.figma.com/).
+All design was created by the author of the site with [Figma](https://www.figma.com/).

 ![mobile-low-fidelity-design](assets/readme-images/mobile-low-fidelity-design.jpeg)
 ![desktop-low-fidelity-design](assets/readme-images/desktop-low-fidelity-design.jpeg)